yogeshrgedam07/Polling_task/README.md

   - database name "polling"
   - import polling.sql file in database with myphpadmin or mysql -u username -p new_database_name < polling.sql

+check main.py and if database having password then add password in line no. 15 and 28.

 Thank you !!!